Subliminal Dust, by Pooja Mittal: Poetry from Odyssey Books

 How to Wake a Butterly, by Loic Ekinga, is published by Ensorcellia, an imprint of Odyssey Books, in 2021

-You can also find it at Bookshop Org, at BookDepository (free shipping), Waterstones, Amazon in Kindle and also in paperback, and Barnes and Noble, among others.
+You can also find it at Bookshop Org, Amazon in Kindle and also in paperback, and Barnes and Noble, among others.

 I encourage you to also look at, from Odyssey Books, When No One Is Watching by Linathi Makanda.
 See my review here.